Click to Enlarge

 Please refresh the page if trying an alternate address.

 An outstanding and rare opportunity for a new owner to purchase an ideally located and profitable business.
 Included in the sale is a well known local public bar and restaurant with all the fixtures and fittings, two self contained fully furnished and equipped holiday apartments, and a further three bedroom cottage attached currently used by the business owners.
-The sale price also includes a parcel of land extending to approximately 1.2 acres which has the benefit of Detailed Planning Consent for 10 luxury lodges/holiday studios.
+EPC Rating C-71.

 Offered for sale is a two storey detached property of colour rendered stone elevations beneath a predominantly pitched roof.
 There is a lawned beer garden, outdoor veranda and beer terrace offering stunning panoramic views over the Vale of Clwyd.
 The property also benefits from a large car park for approximately 50 vehicles.